dam024/PHYS-449-midterm-project/README.md

 Box 00 has the default Planck cosmology and should be used for training, while Box 03 and 04 have higher and lower $\Omega_m$ respectively, and should be used for testing on a variable cosmology.

 # Results
-Figures showing our training loss for both the critic and generator are shown in "WGAN Halo Mapping.ipynb".
+Figures showing our training loss for both the critic and generator are shown in ["WGAN Halo Mapping.ipynb"](https://github.com/dam024/PHYS-449-midterm-project/blob/main/WGAN%20Halo%20Mapping.ipynb).
 Also shown is the power spectrum of our reference halo distributions as well as our predicted halo distribution.
-For more information on power spectra see: https://en.wikipedia.org/wiki/Matter_power_spectrum.
+For more information on power spectra see the [wiki page](https://en.wikipedia.org/wiki/Matter_power_spectrum) and references therein.